huanlin/BrailleDotNet/README.md

 There is no specific schedule for release, I'll just see what I can do when I have time.

-If you would like to contribute,
+Feel free to contribute via Pull Requests.
 Or, if you would support this open-source project, kindly buy me a coffee via PayPal: <https://paypal.me/hltsai>